Statistical Complexity of Heterogeneous Geometric Networks: Introduction

 Yet, while randomly generated information may be difficult to deterministically reproduce, it is not structurally complex in a statistical sense.
 Indeed, the statistical properties of randomly generated information are defined a-priori and are evidently simple.
 This led the field of dynamical systems to lay out a different conceptual framework of complexity.
 In this view, a measure of complexity should go to zero for regular and random structures in the thermodynamic limit (as number of components goes to infinity), while being higher for systems presenting non-trivial and diverse correlations \cite{Huberman1986, Feldman1998}.
 One particularly important point of developing measures of statistical complexity is that using a scale between regular and random with complexity somewhere in the middle, a common approach from an information theoretic angle, does not allow for a useful measure of complexity itself \cite{Huberman1986, Feldman1998}.
 Instead, we need a scale between the simple (regularity and randomness both having uniform generational principles) and the complex, allowing us to directly measure the extent of complexity in any given system.

 When it comes to studying complexity in networks, we are concerned with the complexity of interactions-- essentially, how diverse the connectivity patterns in the network are.
 While others borrow from the algorithmic view of complexity \cite{Morzy2017, Zenil2018}, here we are concerned with the statistical complexity of networks.
-A pioneering work on statistical complexity of networks introduced a measure called the network diversity score and provided a comprehensive overview of the problem \cite{Streib2012}.
-In this study, we establish a normalisation of Hierarchical Complexity (HC) as a network statistical complexity measure.
-In contrast to the network diversity score, HC is a parsimonious calculation of a single feature of a network which can be applied to individual networks and does not require a-priori categorisation of the complexity of the networks in question \cite{Smith2017a}.
+A notable early work on statistical complexity of networks introduced a measure called the network diversity score and provided a comprehensive overview of other complexity and entropy measures of networks and their limitations\cite{Streib2012}.
+Another work considered statistical complexity in networks from an information theoretic angle, multiplying Jensen Shannon divergence of a network with network entropy \cite{Wiedermann2017}.
+Neither of these works, however, provides a treatment of statistical complexity as previously described, and the measurements have limitations partly owing to lack of normalisation to network size and/or density.
+In this study, we establish a normalisation of Hierarchical Complexity (NHC) as a network statistical complexity measure.
+In contrast to the network diversity score, NHC is a parsimonious calculation of a single feature of a network, rather than the product of four different measures \cite{Smith2017a}.
+In contrast to the measure in \cite{Wiedermann2017} it does not require a reference graph, displays strong independence to network density and vanishes in the thermodynamic limit for Erd\"os-R\'enyi random graphs.

 The hierarchy referred to here is the degree hierarchy of the network.
 A hierarchically complex system is one for which diversity of connectivity patterns are found across hierarchical levels (either individual degrees or ranges of degrees called tiers).
 Its introduction was motivated by the need to measure the complicated hierarchical networks of brain function and structure where it was expected that diverse functionality would be reflected in diverse connectivity patterns.
 HC has so far seen limited application in fairly small ($n<100$) macro-scale human brain networks \cite{Smith2017a, Smith2019a, Blesa2021, Valdes2021, Smith2022} and a corpus of real-world networks of varied origin ($n<5000$) \cite{Smith2019b}.